JaynilVaidya/Hear-here-Audiobooks/README.md

 Profile Page:-
 The profile page offers the user with their information and gives them an option to change a few information if they wish to do so.The information is updated (if valid) on clicking the submit button.
-And yes, we provide the self destroying messages here as well for any invalid information entered.
+And yes, I provide the self destroying messages here as well for any invalid information entered.

 Play page:-
 This page offers the personalized description of the book button clicked upon.It has two play buttons,pink and black on the right side of the page for female and male voices respectively.
 When clicked upon any of these play buttons, the pyttsx.py file is called which reads the text from the text file of the book (stories/).
 This page also have a personalised background image for each book(stories/images/), and details about the book(stories/description.txt) and a short summary for the user to get a headsup on whats to come(stories/summaries/).